 I am a voter with a disability.
 Will my polling place be accessible and what options do I have to cast a ballot?

 Every voter has the right to cast a private and independent ballot, including voters with disabilities.
-If you want to learn more about what your voting rights are or were denied the right to vote because of your disability, you can find your state’s National Disability Rights Network member agency here.
+If you want to learn more about your voting rights or if you were denied the right to vote because of your disability, you can find your state’s National Disability Rights Network member agency here.
 Additional resources for voters with disabilities can be found through the U.S. Election Assistance Commission and Nonprofit VOTE.

 I was previously convicted of a felony.
 Can I register to vote?

 If you were convicted of a felony, your voting rights may vary from state to state.
 Learn more from Restore Your Vote.

 Do I need to re-register if I've moved?